Tom Price, Western Australia: Schools

-Due to its isolation and small population many parents choose to send their children away to boarding schools to further their secondary education, particularly university-bound students, as Tom Price Senior High lacks the student numbers to fulfil the required class numbers set by the Department of Education and Training for many Tertiary Entrance Examination (TEE) subjects.
-Some TEE subjects are available through distance education (SIDE).
+Due to its isolation and small population many parents choose to send their children away to boarding schools to further their secondary education, particularly university-bound students, as Tom Price Senior High lacks the student numbers to fulfil the required class numbers set by the Department of Education and Training for many ATAR (Australian Tertiary Admission Rank) subjects.
+Some ATAR subjects are available through distance education.

 Many students further their studies in areas linked to the mines such as through automotive and trade subjects, often linking into apprenticeships.